Services For Startup Businesses

 Become a Client

 SCEC clients typically start by attending our seminars and workshops.
-At these seminars and workshops they start to work with the SCEC team and enjoy networking opportunities with other aspiring business owners.
+At these sessions they start to work with the SCEC team and enjoy networking opportunities with other aspiring business owners.

-Once our clients have attended seminars, there is the opportunity for one to one consultations with the SCEC team.
-These consultations are often focused on business plan development and questions that may not have been covered.
+Once our clients have attended seminars, there is the opportunity for one-to-one consultations with the SCEC team.
+These consultations are often focused on business plan development and questions that may not have been covered in seminars.

 Training and Seminars

-Most of the seminars offered are FREE of charge, but some involve a nominal fee.
 Pre-registration is required.
 Seminars are subject to change.
-Please contact the office to confirm date, time and availability.
 Click here to view a list of upcoming webinars and to register.